gdpr compliance / proxycheck.io

 What do I need to do as a data-controller when I use proxycheck.io?

-Before you send IP Addresses to us for processing you should make your customers aware in plain english that their IP Addresses will be sent for processing to a third party to check that they're not operating a Proxy or VPN Server from the IP Address they're accessing your service from.
+Before you send addresses to us for processing you should make your customers aware in plain english that their address will be sent for processing to a third party to check that they're not utilising an anonymising service to access your property.

-As a data-controller you have the responsibility to take care of your customers information and although we're a compliant data-processor you must make it clear to your customers that their data is leaving your organisation to be processed on your behalf by another organisation.
+As a data-controller you have the responsibility to take care of your customers information and you must make it clear to your customers that their data is leaving your organisation to be processed on your behalf by another organisation.
 You're free to make clear to your customers that proxycheck.io is your data processing partner.

 To make sure you're compliant with the GDPR please read the official GDPR website here.